 Teosto’s website uses Google Analytics to compile analytics data and reports on visitor usage in order to help us improve our services.
 The data collected by Google Analytics is not, however, connected with personal data of an identified person.

 3. LEGAL GROUNDS AND PURPOSE OF THE PROCESSING

 We process data for the following purposes:

 - We process the data of rightholders and representatives/contact persons of publishers for the establishment and management of customer relationship, for customer relationship related communication, for the maintenance of domestic and international authors’ registers, for maintenance of the contract register, for gathering and matching of usage data of works as well as for the distribution of royalties to the music authors (composers, lyricist and arrangers), authors’ estates and publishers.
 Due to the international nature of Teosto’s operations, processing is cross-border (see data disclosure and transfers).
 In this case, we process the data on the basis of membership agreement and the statutory obligation (Copyright Act and Act on Collective Management of Copyright)

-- Data of the music user customers is processed for establishing and maintaining a customer relationship, for billing and collection of the license fees according to the music license agreements, for customer communication, and for other purposes related to the fulfillment of rights and obligations under the music license agreement.
+- Data of the music user customers is processed for establishing and maintaining a customer relationship, for billing and collection of the license fees according to the music license agreements, for customer communication, and for other purposes related to the fulfilment of rights and obligations under the music license agreement.
 In this case, we will process information based on the agreement and statutory obligation (especially Copyright Act and Act on Collective Management of Copyright).